pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Bond symbol is the way to designate the edge of the molecular graph, i.e. chemical bond, in the SMILES string.

-**There are six bond symbols allowed in SMILES, all of them are single character and do not have other peculiar aspects, five of them correspond to the conventional type of chemical bond:**
+**There are six bond symbols allowed in SMILES, all of them are single character symbols and do not have other peculiar aspects, five of them correspond to the conventional type of chemical bond:**

 11. Single character bond symbol corresponding to the single bond (**single_bond**):

-> -
+> \-

 This single character symbol could be and typically is omitted, since by default all the atoms, which symbols are written side by side in SMILES string, are presumed to be connected by this type of bond.
 Corresponding character class will be designated as **w_single_bond**.